About this investment trust

 Outlook

 Long-term structural trends and large amounts of fiscal spending via the Recovery fund, Green Deal and the REPowerEU plan in Europe can also drive demand for years to come, for example in areas such as infrastructure, automation, innovation in medicines, the shift to electric vehicles, digitization or decarbonisation.
+European Equities remain attractively valued versus history and especially so in comparison to the US.
+Overall, evidence of a resilient consumer, a healthy corporate sector and unchanged outlook for structural investment spend in key segments of the market should be supportive for the companies held in the portfolio.

-Unless otherwise stated all data is sourced from BlackRock as of 30 April 2024
+Unless otherwise stated all data is sourced from BlackRock as of 31 August 2024

 Any opinions or forecasts represent an assessment of the market environment at a specific time and is not intended to be a forecast of future events or a guarantee of future results.